Start Point transmitting station: World War II

 In October 1939 BBC Research engineers experimented with horizontally-polarised transmissions at Start Point.
 The idea was to see if broadcasts could be made without providing enemy aircraft with a navigational radio beacon.
 A horizontal dipole antenna was suspended between the two masts.
 The test was reasonably successful and between 18 February and 15 September 1940 regular transmission were carried in the evenings, on 877 kHz, of what became the "Forces' Programme".

 A Marconi SWB18 short wave transmitter (Sender 22) was added to the station to carry the Home Service on 6075 kHz, from 20 January 1940.
 This was intended to provide coverage where the mediumwave signals were poor, and to provide an emergency backup to the landline distribution network in case of major disruption.
 This transmitter also carried the European Service (Norwegian) at certain times.

 In October 1940, the station began to transmit the European Service on 1050 kHz.
 This also used a horizontally-polarised antenna.
 The transmitter's power was increased to 180 kW, with a consequent increase in audio distortion.

 Post-1945

 The station carried the West of England Home Service on 977 kHz from 29 July 1945.
 In 1967 the Home Service became Radio 4.
 By 1978, Start Point had moved to 1052 kHz.
 On 23 November 1978 there was a major reorganisation of the medium wave band in Europe, and from that date the station transmitted Radio 1 on 1053 kHz.

 Mast Stay Failure

 On 12 January 2016 one of the top stays of the northern mast at Start Point snapped, the point of failure being the highest in-line insulator on the stay.
 This caused the mast to lean towards the south.
 On 21 January 2016, the damaged northern mast was demolished.

 A new mast has been built to replace the demolished.

-Until the new mast had been finished, the West Prawle transmitter has been used.
+Until the new mast had been finished, the West Prawle transmitter was used.